airbytehq/airbyte/docs/connector-development/testing-connectors/source-acceptance-tests-reference.md

-# Source Acceptance Test Suite
+# Source Acceptance Tests Reference

 Tests configurable via `acceptance-test-config.yml`.
 Each test has a number of inputs, you can provide multiple sets of inputs which will cause the same to run multiple times - one for each set of inputs.